 Austwim Teacher of Infant and Aquatics

 Each course requires 20 hours of industry training which can be done with us.
 After your training through Austswim you are insured and qualified to teach swimming independently.
-As a swim school if you are a new instructor with us I tend to spend up to six months team teaching with you to make sure you know ALL the ropes.
+As a swim school if you are a new instructor with us our team tend to spend up to six months team teaching with you to make sure you know ALL the ropes.

 The downside of working in the Aquatics Industry?